• Skip to main content

 The safety eyes should be inserted between rounds 8 and 9 and should sit 6 stitches apart.

-how to attach safety eyes onto amigurumi free crochet tutorial
+how to attach safety eyes onto amigurumi tutorial

 Adding Mouth: